textcreationpartnership/A01970/README.md

 ##Content Summary##

 #####Front#####

-The dignitie of chiualrie set forth in a sermon preached before the Artillery Company of London, Iun
+1. TO THE RIGHT VVorshipfull, HVGH HAMMERSLY Esquire, One of the Aldermen and Coronels of the Honourable Citie of LONDON, and President of the Martiall Company, exercising Armes in the Artillery Garden:

 #####Body#####

-The dignitie of chiualrie set forth in a sermon preached before the Artillery Company of London, Iun **Types of content**
+1. THE DIGNITIE OF CHIVALRY; Set forth in a Sermon preached before the Artillery Company of London, 13.
+Iune 1626.

+**Types of content**

   * There are 2 **verse** lines!